carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 Once you have your vehicle imported as a basic asset with the mesh and blueprints laid out, you now want to add materials to your vehicle to facilitate photorealistic rendering in the Unreal Engine, for maximum fidelity in your machine learning training data.

-The Unreal Editor boasts a comprehensive materials workflow that facilitates the creation of highly realitic materials.
+The Unreal Editor boasts a comprehensive materials workflow that facilitates the creation of highly realistic materials.
 This does, however, add a significant degree of complexity to the process.
 For this reason, CARLA is provided with a large library of material prototypes for you to use without having to start from scratch.

 ### Applying a material to your vehicle